 3.6 Applicants will be required to attest that:

 (b) the information provided in the application is true and correct;

 (c) a current lease agreement is in force and is subject to the Regulation;

 (d) they hold the written consent of the tenant to provide business and contact details;

-(e) the rent reduction has or will result in financial hardship to the applicant; and
+(e) the rent reduction has, or will, result in financial hardship to the landlord; and

 (f) they acknowledge and understand the NSW Government reserves the right to recover any grants paid if any application information is found to be false or misleading, or the grant is not used in accordance with the terms of funding set out in these guidelines.